phitterio/phitter-kernel/paper/paper.md

 ## The `fitter` Library

 The `fitter` library, developed by Thomas Cokelaer, is a Python tool for simplifying the process of fitting probability distributions to data.
-It automatically attempts to fit a dataset to around 80 distributions from the SciPy package, ranking them based on the sum of the square errors (SSE). `fitter` supports parallelism to speed up the fitting process, especially with larger datasets [9, 10, 9].
+It automatically attempts to fit a dataset to around 80 distributions from the SciPy package, ranking them based on the sum of the square errors (SSE). `fitter` supports parallelism to speed up the fitting process, especially with larger datasets.
 It also provides a standalone command-line application for fitting distributions from CSV files.
 Users can manually specify a subset of distributions for fitting if desired.
 The library is under active development and is licensed under the GNU Library or Lesser General Public License (LGPL).

 ## Speed Comparison: Phitter vs Distfit vs Fitter